2 Choices That Can Make This Next Year The Best Year of Your LifeBy Dr. Margaret Paul

 Alan and Martin are both firemen.
 They are both married with children, but this is where the similarities stop.
 Alan's life seems to always be filled with joy and success, while Martin's life always seems to be in turmoil.
 What is the difference?

-Alan is a very upbeat person who always sees the good in everything and is always in gratitude for what he has.
+Alan is a very upbeat person who always sees the good in everything and is genereally grateful for what he has.
 He is thankful for his work, his health, his family and his friends.
 When difficulties arise, he faces them head-on with an attitude of gratitude for the opportunity to learn and to help others.
 He believes he is spiritually guided and accepts challenges as opportunities for learning and serving.
 As a result of his openness and caring, people trust him and have come to him with opportunities to invest his money in ways that have created a passive income for his family.
 He continues to work because he likes it, not because he has to financially.

-Martin, on the other hand, is a person who is constantly complaining about everything.
+Martin, on the other hand, is a person who constantly complains about everything.
 Nothing is ever good enough for him.
 He blames others for his circumstances, takes no responsibility for his own feelings, and has no belief that he is being spiritually guided.
 He feels like a victim most of the time.
 As a result of the stress he causes himself due to his negative thinking, he is often ill, and experiences many family problems.
 He plods along in his work, resentful that he even has to work.
 He often feels like life is passing him by.

 Intent to Learn

-God has given us the free will to choose our intention, to choose what is most important to us in any given moment.
+We have been given us the free will to choose our intention, to choose what is most important to us in any given moment.
 The Inner Bonding process teaches us that in our relationship with ourselves and others, we have only two intentions to choose from:

-1) The intent to learn, with our spiritual Guidance, about what is most loving to ourselves and others;
+1) The intent to learn, with our spiritual guidance, about what is most loving to ourselves and others;

 2) The intent to protect against the pain of rejection, abandonment, engulfment, or failure through some form of controlling behavior.